Catherine McArdle Kelleher: Life and career

-Kelleher was a member of several advisory boards, including the Arms Control Association, the Geneva Centre for Security Policy, SIPRI North America and the Center for Democratic Control of Armed Forces (DCAF) in Geneva.
+Kelleher was a member of several advisory boards, including the Arms Control Association, the Geneva Centre for Security Policy, SIPRI North America, and the Center for Democratic Control of Armed Forces (DCAF) in Geneva.
 She founded the now-international organization Women in International Security (WIIS).
-She was Professor Emerita at the U.S. Naval War College., where she served in several capacities, including editor of the Naval War College Review from Spring 2003 through June 2004.
-She was Vice-Chair of the Committee of International Security of the National Academies of Sciences (with particular responsibility for exchanges with the Russian, Chinese, and Indian academies) for two terms, was a two-term member of Naval Studies Board, and a member of several Academies" study panels.
+She was Professor Emerita at the U.S. Naval War College, where she served in several capacities, including editor of the Naval War College Review from Spring 2003 through June 2004.
+She was Vice-Chair of the Committee of International Security of the National Academies of Sciences (with particular responsibility for exchanges with the Russian, Chinese, and Indian academies) for two terms, was a two-term member of the Naval Studies Board, and a member of several of the Academies' study panels.
 Kelleher was also a Distinguished Fellow of the Center for Naval Analyses (CNA).

 Kelleher was decorated for her public service by both the American and German governments.
-Her German awards include the Gold Cross of Honor of the Bundeswehr and the Manfred Woerner award for "contributions to European security".
+Her German awards include the Gold Cross of Honor of the Bundeswehr and the Manfred Woerner award for "contributions to European security."
 Her American awards include the Department of Defense Medal for Distinguished Public Service and the Director's Medal from the Defense Intelligence Agency.
 Kelleher was celebrated for her excellence in scholarship and public service with the Joseph Kruzel and Hubert Humphrey awards from the American Political Science Association.
 She was one of the few academics asked in 2010 to join the Carnegie Commission's European American Security Initiative (EASI) and was a member of the much-lauded working group on cooperative solutions to missile defense, which Ambassador Steven Pifer called "the most detailed Track II discussion of NATO-Russia missile defense cooperation" in a report for the Brookings Institution.